herdanuyp/dark-mode-example/RUN_JENKINS.md

   - It is conventional to use port `2376` **when TLS is enabled**, and port `2375` **for un-encrypted communication with the Docker daemon**.
   - With a secured Docker TCP socket, select the Server credentials created previously.
 Otherwise, select None.
   - Click on Test Connection to confirm your configuration is correct.

+---

+## References

+- Use a remote repository rather than a local repository for the best `Blue Ocean` experience. [link](https://jenkins.io/doc/book/blueocean/creating-pipelines/)